IBM/event-automation/_tutorials/ep-tutorial-1.md

 1. Click into the topic to review the information about the events that are available here.

-    Look at the schema to see the properties in the door events.
-You can see the sample message to get an idea of what to expect from events on this topic.
+    Look at the sample message to see the properties in the door events, and get an idea of what to expect from events on this topic.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example1-3.png "screenshot of the EEM catalog"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example1-3.png "screenshot of the EEM catalog")